zaza121/admin_scripts/README.md

 # admin_scripts

-admin script generally used by an administrator
+Admin scripts generally used by system administrators

 ABOUT THE REPO:
 ----------------